Find Affordable College Courses

 Evanston, IL

 Out of the 6 schools in Illinois that were part of this year’s ranking, Northwestern University landed the # 2 spot on the list.
-Northwestern is a fairly large private not-for-profit school located in the small city of Evanston.
+Northwestern is a very large private not-for-profit school located in the small city of Evanston.

 While working on their degree, public policy majors at Northwestern accumulate an average of around $17,059 in student debt.